 In the video, I run the exploit from a Ubuntu VM, personally I find Linux more stable for these of things but I will do a Win version eventually.
 It’s important to note the STOK code is generated for whatever machine is connected, so for me, if I was to login to the router with my windows PC (running the VM) take the code and try to run the exploit in the Ubuntu VM it wouldn’t work, I have to login via Ubuntu and have it generate its own code for this to work.
 I noticed this when people were SSH’ing to RPI’s remotely and failing to run the exploit, also if you reboot the router a new STOK will need to be generated.

-Some firmware images are better than others, unfortunately at the time of writing the most current version of OpenWrt isn’t working but if you search the OpenWrt forum there are plenty of builds that are working well, currently, I’m using is build 19.07.3 by Zorro that works perfectly as far as I can tell, some tweaking of the WiFi settings can be needed to make it as almost as good the stock firmware these are my current settings for both 2.4 and 5GHz:
+Some firmware images are better than others, unfortunately at the time of writing the most current version of OpenWrt isn’t working but if you search the OpenWrt forum there are plenty of builds that are working well, currently, I’m using is version DB260179 that works perfectly as far as I can tell, some tweaking of the WiFi settings can be needed to make it as almost as good the stock firmware these are my current settings for both 2.4 and 5GHz:

 As part of the guide we also added a quick and easy way to debrick the router, with testing of lots of new firmware images, comes the risk of bricking the router, thankfully its trivial (TFTP pun!) to repair the router.
 If the router is booted with the reset button pushed it starts in safe mode which looks for a firmware image named “test.bin”, if it finds it it will install it and overwrite any other firmware on the device, unfortunately, we can’t use this to install OpenWrt (because the header of the file is checked) but we can reinstall the stock firmware and then reattempt the OpenWrt install.
-This link provides a preconfigured TFTP server and DHCP server and has the 4A Gigabyte firmware already in the file (named test.bin) if you are using one of the other routers supported by this method make sure you have the correct stock firmware image, other images can be found here (google translate is your friend!) and have put it in the folder and renamed it to test.bin before attempting to repair the router.
+We have made a download page for debrick tools that you can find here, it’s a preconfigured TFTP server and DHCP server and has the 4A Gigabyte firmware (and other routers) already in the file (named test.bin) if you are using one of the other routers supported by this method make sure you have the correct stock firmware image, other images can be found here (google translate is your friend!) and have put it in the folder and renamed it to test.bin before attempting to repair the router.

 Now we need to get the latest infomation on our installed software: